In Current Affairs magazine, Nathan J. Robinson takes issue with the dominant centrism in America’s Democratic Party.

 - Eliminated thousands of nuclear weapons through the New START treaty with Russia; and

 - Enhanced fair-housing rules to end racial segregation.

-Robinson doesn’t mention the enormous gains that have been made in the last eight years in terms of gender and sexual equality either.
+Robinson doesn’t mention the enormous gains that have been made in terms of gender and sexual equality either.

 If this isn’t “serious” action, what is?